 A Will is not just a document.
 It sets out a person’s final wishes and we have a duty of care to protect these wishes once the person has died.
 For us at Pavilion Row, this also extends to checking any concerns regarding undue influence, potential fraud or lack of capacity so that we can put in place measures to minimise the success if a claim is ever made.

 The digitalisation of making a Will, both regarding how we give the instructions and the signing of the document, will continue to be debated and evolve.
 However, it remains that the process for creating and signing of a Will must be robust so that a person’s wishes can be protected and fulfilled.

-The office will be closed between 24th December and 3rd January.
+The office will be closed between 23rd December and 1st January, reopening on the 2nd January 2024.
 If you have an urgent query please call the office number.
 Our out-of-hours answering service will be able to take a message.
 These messages will be checked periodically by a member of staff and dealt with appropriately,

 We are deeply saddened by the death of Her Majesty Queen Elizabeth ll.

 Our thoughts and condolences are with the Royal Family at this time.

 In honour of Her Majesty, and to give our staff the opportunity to pay their respects, we will be closing the office Monday 19 September, the date of Her Majesty’s State Funeral.

 The Trust Registration Service “TRS” deadline of 1st September 2022 for non-taxable trusts is now only a matter of weeks away and all the indications are that there are many trusts that remain unregistered.

 It is important that all Trustees understand the need to register a trust, including those that they may not even be aware of!